bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

        active

 ## Test that the Data Plane API is running properly
 Basic testing can be performed by using the **curl** command found in the **curl** package.
-It is also suggested to install the
+It is also suggested to install the **python3-libs** package so that the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4Mzg2NTMxNzcsMjAyNTM2NDE3MywxOD
+eyJoaXN0b3J5IjpbLTEyMDE3NTUzNDUsMjAyNTM2NDE3MywxOD
 UzMDU3NjI3LC0xODIwODEwNTM5LDE1OTI0NDU5MDYsMjU5MTgy
 MTYwLDE4MDM4MDc4NTZdfQ==
 -->